Run, Folks, Run: The Benefits of Running for Students

 By Leo Mahe We tend to remember 2016 as the year Trump upended American politics, ushering in an era defined by fascist campaigns, scandals, and a constant churn of increasingly unhinged tweets.
 But before the Democrats eventually lost the general election, ushering in Donald Trump’s presidency, another battle had raged inside the Democratic party: the fight for what being a Democrat meant altogether.
 During the 2016 Democratic Primary, with Obama no longer eligible to run for another term, the party was forced to select a new standard-bearer.
 On one side stood Hillary Clinton, the embodiment of the political establishment.
 A … Continue reading Vote Blue No Matter Who—Unless It’s Zohran Mamdani

-International Outcry After Israel Defense Force Shoots Aid Workers
+International Outcry After Israel Defense Forces Shoot Aid Workers

 Debate: Toxic Competition or Valuable Discourse?